ShaikNavrin24/Women-Safety/README.md

   <h2>A Beacon of Hope in a Challenging World</h2>

-  <p>Nyayaprabha recognizes the unique challenges women face in seeking justice.
+  <p>Suraksha recognizes the unique challenges women face in seeking justice.
 It breaks down barriers, empowers voices, and provides a platform for women to be heard, believed, and supported.
 It's a testament to the power of technology and collaboration in creating a safer and more just world for all.</p>

   <h2>Technology Stack</h2>